 Part of future-proofing your home means preparing for changes.
 As future technology makes it more possible to live alone, it only makes sense to design your home with accessibility in mind.
-But whether you’re planning for the future, or you’re looking for design tips that work to meet your needs right now, there’s always a way to make even the tightest spaces more accessible, with a few clever storage tricks to make your life, and your space, easier to navigate
+But whether you’re planning for the future, thinking of renting a self storage unit, or you’re looking for design tips that work to meet your needs right now, there’s always a way to make even the tightest spaces more accessible, with a few clever storage tricks to make your life, and your space, easier to navigate.

 It’s the small things that make a home.
 Soft furnishings can work to make a space feel cosy, whilst not cluttered.
 Opting for a fluffy area rug and some throw pillows can give a place warm and add a touch of colour to the room.
 Rugs can be used in a number of ways, including being thrown across a chair for a laid back chic look - and ultimate comfort.
 This will also create more floor space without sacrificing key trends and style.

 Clip Binder Clips Onto Your Desk For Stray Cords